Local authority funding for care costs – do you qualify?

 If you need support with day-to-day tasks, your local authority might help with the costs of care.
 Exactly how much you get will depend on your needs and how much you can afford to pay.

 What care services do local authorities provide?

-As well as providing places in residential care homes, local authorities can help you stay in you stay in your own home if you have care needs.
+As well as providing places in care homes, local authorities can help you stay in your own home if you have care needs.

 Services they provide include: